rosshadden/thesis/05-data.md

 This `Promise` API is used for every test, even where it is unnecessary, for scalability and consistency.

 The independent variable in these tests is the time between an endpoint receiving an initial request for a page, and the initiation of requests for external data.
-This intentionally-altered time is essentially the time that lapses until requests can made for data.
+This intentionally-altered time is essentially the time that lapses until requests can be made for data.
 The dependent variable is the time between an endpoint receiving an initial request for a page and a client receiving all of the data it needs.
 This is the time it takes for a client to be completely finished with its interactions with the server.
 Each individual scenario may also contain several variants, in which a secondary variable is altered in an attempt to establish trends within the scenario.